sf-wdi-22-23/modules-23/w02-working-with-objects/d3-homework/README.md

 #Google Maps API Homework

 The following samples provide a broad overview of some of the most useful features of the Google Maps Javascript API.

-For your homework, choose any six (6) of the following examples and combine them into one project.
-The hardest thing is putting your code in order.
-Pay special attention to what happens inside the initialize function, versus what happens outside of the function.
+Take a look at them one at a time, but don't feel like you have to copy and recreate them.

+For your homework, you have been given a directory of code called 'starter-project'.
+By default this code points to scripts.js which includes the Javascript for the first example, Simple Map.

+Your assignment is to read through the samples below and choose any six (6) to combine into one project.
+In some cases you don't have to understand everything that's happening if you copy and paste the code carefully.
+However, you do have to understand enough to know what data is needed for each function, method or object and making sure the variable storing that data is passed around properly.
+Pay special attention to what happens inside the initialize function, versus what happens outside of that function.
+Also know that some features, such as geolocation will not work unless you can upload the code to a webserver.
+Google Maps API logs lots of warnings and errors in the console, so make sure to check it often.

 ####simple map: